apple/swift-protobuf/Documentation/RELEASING.md

    window/tab.
 That way you can review each independently rather then looking at the unified diffs.

-   When looking at a individual commit, at the top github will show that it was a commit on main and include a reference '#XYZ', this tells you what pull request it was part of.
+   When looking at a individual commit, at the top GitHub will show that it was a commit on main and include a reference '#XYZ', this tells you what pull request it was part of.
 This is useful for doing the release notes in the next section.